How women impacted by incarceration are building new futures for themselves and their communities.

 Unlearned historical lessons from Jacques-Louis David’s retrospective at the Louvre.

-Cultural Currency is a bi-monthly romp through the intersections of art with writer Cara Marsh Sheffler.
+Cultural Currency is a bi-monthly romp through the intersections of art, capital, and politics with writer Cara Marsh Sheffler.

 Many of us have had enough of living through Interesting Times.
 As an American raised in the misguided, batshit optimism between the fall of the Berlin Wall and 9/11, I often feel as if my adult life has been lit by the glow of a global garbage fire no one conditioned me to anticipate—a garbage fire lit by the US government, and tended to with as much care as it lavishes on the Eternal Flame.
 For this reason, I was eager to see the monumental Jacques-Louis David retrospective at the Louvre earlier this year: David is, in many ways, the official court painter of Interesting Times.
 He lived through some of the most shocking regime changes in European history and both painted and propagandized them.